UF4007/ioManager/README.md

 The future/promise pattern in io::manager provides a powerful way for coroutines to communicate and synchronize with each other.
 This pattern is similar to JavaScript's Promise system but optimized for C++ coroutines.

+> **Important Notes:**
+> - future/promise pairs are one-time use only.
+After resolution or rejection, both future and promise are reset and must be reconstructed for reuse.
+> - For data-carrying futures , the data's lifetime must exceed the future's lifetime.
+> - If a future is destructed before its corresponding promise, the promise will not be able to access any data pointers from the future side.
+It guarantees the memory-safeness of future/promise mechanisms.

 ### Creating and Using Future/Promise Pairs

 #### Basic Usage